aaronmorgenegg/CS-5110-assn3/README.md

 Constants are changed at the top

-a list of candidates used for voting is included at the top in the CANDIDATES list
+a list of candidates used for voting is included at the top in the CANDIDATES list.
+You can add more candidates, but be aware that the 'test1' society will break since it is predefined to contain only 4 candidates.
+The random societies will adjust based on the given candidates

 Create a voter using Voter(weight, ordering)
     - where weight is an integer greater than 1